How to Fund Your Adoption

 - Provide counseling regarding common ways to finance adoptions.

-Many U.S. corporations, including Wendy’s, Home Depot, Intel, Johnson & Johnson, and Hewlett-Packard, offer adoption assistance to their employees.
-Benefits range from extended paid leave or unpaid leave, to cash payments or adoption reimbursements of $1,000 to $10,000.
+Many U.S. corporations, including Wendy’s, Capital One, Home Depot, Intel, Johnson & Johnson, and Hewlett-Packard, offer adoption assistance to their employees.
+Benefits range from extended paid leave or unpaid leave, to cash payments or adoption reimbursements of $1,000 to $15,000.
 Currently, there are more than 500 corporations that assist families with adoption costs.

 If your company does not currently offer this benefit, consider asking them to!
 Adoption benefits are considered good personnel practice, and qualified adoption plans receive favorable treatment from the IRS on a company’s tax return.
-Download The National Adoption Center informative packet.
-Learn more about employee benefits.
+Download The National Adoption Center informative packet to learn more about employee benefits.

 Download our financial resources packet to find other ways to fund your adoption.

 “Words cannot express how grateful we are for this added security as we navigate through an ongoing path of medical appointments, therapies, and other procedures for our sweet girl.
 Ayla truly is thriving being home with us and experiencing the love of a mom and dad, and caring brothers, too.”

 — Ben and Bethany Cirota, AGCI Adoptive Parents